cPanel Hosting

 Clear Cache

-1. Clearing the cache is straightforward following on from above under the Enable nginx caching button a just click “Clear cache” as highlighted below.
+1. Clearing the cache is straightforward following on from above under the Enable caching button a just click “Clear cache” as highlighted below.

 Clear cache in Plesk